Bébé Manga: Rise to fame

-Bebe Manga rose to stardom and international fame in 1980, when she replayed Ebanda Manfred's 1962 radio hit "Amie" (meaning "friend" in French).
-Manga's version known as "Amio" earned her the prestigious "Maracas D'or" award from SACEM, and a firm place in history as one of Cameroon's greatest voices who has been an inspiration to a new crop of female stars such as Ruth Kotto and Jackie Biho.
+Bebe Manga rose to prominence in 1980, when she replayed Ebanda Manfred's 1962 radio hit "Amie" (meaning "friend" in French).
+Manga's version known as "Amio" earned her the prestigious "Maracas D'or" award from SACEM, and a place in history as one of Cameroon's greatest voices who has inspired female stars such as Ruth Kotto and Jackie Biho.
 Most notably, Manga transformed Ebanda Manfred's little-known Radio Douala recording into a worldwide hit that has attained cult status similar to Pete Seeger's "Guantanamera", that other iconic song replayed by artists as diverse as Joe dassin and Wyclef Jean.

 Later, at the end of the 1990s, she put out another world-class song, "Mota Benamaa" originally sung by Charles Lembe, deploring the situation of children suffering around the world.
 Her talents were celebrated at the Top D'Or 2005 in Abidjan, as she was voted one of the best African artists of all time.

 She is featured on Manu Dibango's Manu Safari album, and partnered with other talented artists like Tom Yoms on several hits.
 Some of her other songs that now feature in an online "BEST OF BEBE MANGA" compilation are: "Aloba", "Bele Sombo", "Djiya kamba", "Alice Agbor", "Esele mba", "Jemea longo", "Muna Muto", "Eyiegele Ding" and "Zipte Men".